Hablamos Español Insurance Companies We Work With

 The same logic applies when you collect certificates from subcontractors.
 Verify the additional insured endorsement behind the certificate, not just the certificate itself, and keep the coverage current for the duration of the work.
 An uninsured or under-endorsed sub becomes your exposure.

-When a requirement is complex or a deadline is tight, a contract review confirms your coverage actually delivers what the certificate promises, so you can sign and start with confidence.
+When a requirement is complex or a deadline is tight, a contract review confirms your coverage actually delivers what the certificate appears to promise, so you can sign and start with more confidence.

 What many people don't realize